-In June of 2000, Mark Fullington took on the responsibilities of a small, private child placing agency and changed the name to Community & Family Services Foundation.
+In June of 2000, Mark Fullington took on the responsibilities of a small, private child placing agency and changed the name to Community & Family Services Foundation (CFSF).
 What started as a small office in Belfair, WA, supporting a few homes, has grown to an agency with seven office locations, supporting approximately 230 homes throughout Washington State.
-Community & Family Services Foundation continues to grow and support foster parents, the children in their homes and the foster care community.
-We strive to make appropriate, lasting placements and move children toward permanency in a ‘forever home’, be it with their birth parents or a foster/adoptive family.
+CFSF continues to grow and support foster parents, the children in their homes and the foster care community.
+We strive to make appropriate, lasting placements and move children toward permanency in a ‘forever home’, be it with their birth parents, a kinship family, a foster family, or an adoptive family.

 Community & Family Services Foundation proudly serves the needs of every type of child.